Category: Post

 It’s good to be home.

 I spent the last four days at 30C3, the annual Chaos Communication Congress.
 It was great to put faces to names, and to get to interact with a bunch of people I’ve met online.
-It was also really interesting to compare the congress with academic conferences I’ve been to previously, and to think about which… Continue reading CCC
+It was also really interesting to compare the congress with academic conferences I’ve been to previously, and to think about which model does a better job of making connections and sharing ideas.

 First snow of the season today!

 I dropped off my passport at the Russian embassy this afternoon to get a Visa.
 I hope to spend time there and in western Europe in December before returning to Seattle.
-Plans don’t seem to crystallize until they are already in progress in this part of the world, so details may be somewhat slow to… Continue reading On the Return
+Plans don’t seem to crystallize until they are already in progress in this part of the world, so details may be somewhat slow to emerge.

 The last couple weeks have got to be one of the most interesting times in my life so far.